TitleXp/Phase-2-Bob-Ross-Gallery/README.md

 > cd bob-ross-gallery

-Now we are inside the legendary-phase1-project folder!
+Now we are inside the bob-ross-gallery folder!

 type